Independence Hall: Funerary procession of Abraham Lincoln

-Lincoln's funeral train (the "Lincoln Special") left Harrisburg on Saturday, April 22, 1865, at 11:15 am and arrived at Philadelphia at Broad Street Station that afternoon at 4:30 pm.
+Lincoln's funeral train, known as the "Lincoln Special", left Harrisburg, Pennsylvania, on Saturday, April 22, 1865, at 11:15 am and arrived at Philadelphia at Broad Street Station that afternoon at 4:30 pm.
 It was carried by hearse past a crowd of 85,000 people and was held in state in the Assembly Room in the east wing of Independence Hall.
 While there, it was escorted and guarded by a detail of 27 naval and military officers.
 That evening, a private viewing was arranged for honored guests of the mourners.
 The next day, (Sunday, April 23, 1865) lines began forming at 5:00 am.
 Over 300,000 mourners viewed the body – some waiting 5 hours just to see him.
-The Lincoln Special left Philadelphia's Kensington Station for New York City the next morning (Monday, April 24, 1865) at 4:00 am.
+The Lincoln Special left Philadelphia's Kensington Station for New York City the next morning, on Monday, April 24, 1865, at 4:00 am.

 League to Enforce Peace

 The symbolic use of the hall was illustrated on June 17, 1915, where the League to Enforce Peace was formed here with former President William Howard Taft presiding.
 They proposed an international governing body under which participating nations would commit to "jointly...use...their economic and military forces against any one of their number making war against another" and "to formulate and codify rules of international law".